ArinaCorp/arina/README.md

 ## REQUIREMENTS

-The minimum requirement by this project that your Web server supports PHP 5.4.0.
+The minimum requirement by this project that your Web server supports PHP 5.4.0. with extensions:
+- mbstring
+- curl
+- pdo
+- json

 ## INSTALL